cryptimeleon/incentive-system/README.md

 3. To run the boot services, use `./gradlew bootRun`.
 4. To create a docker image for the issue service, use `./gradlew :issue:bootBuildImage --imageName=cryptimeleon/incentive-service-issue`

 ---

+## Benchmark of the Incentive System

+To run a benchmark, install mcl following these [instructions](https://github.com/cryptimeleon/mclwrap) and run `./gradlew cryptoprotocol:benchmark`.

+---